home-assistant/home-assistant.io/source/_docs/authentication/providers.markdown

 </div>

 Authentication providers are configured in your `configuration.yaml` under the `homeassistant:` block.
 If you are moving configuration to packages, this particular configuration must stay within 'configuration.yaml'.
-See Issue 16441 in the warning-block at the bottom of this page
+See Issue 16441 in the warning block at the bottom of this page.

 You can supply more than one, for example: